 We strongly discourage scheduling a preceptorship prior to being notified if your application has been accepted.
 Although ASDS makes every effort to fund as many applications as possible, there is no guarantee that your application will be funded.

 Can I choose a preceptor that is not on the ASDS-approved list?

 Yes.
 Qualified preceptors should be at least five years out of training and have teaching experience as well as experience in an ASDS leadership position.
 New preceptors interested in the program must contact Janine Wisniewski at 847-956-9120 or via email prior to scheduling a visit

 How many preceptorships can a preceptor or preceptee participate in each year?

-Both Preceptees and Preceptors can only participate in one preceptorship per year.
+Both preceptees and preceptors can only participate in one ASDS Preceptorship each year.

-Do I have to complete my Preceptorshop by a deadline?
+Do I have to complete my preceptorship by a deadline?

 Yes.
-Due to funding restrictions, Preceptorships must be completed by December 23.
+Preceptorships must be completed by December 22.

-What if I have questions about the Preceptorship Program?
+What if I have questions about the ASDS Resident Preceptorship Program?